EPHT Health Data picture of people walking down the hill

 Environmental Public Health Tracking Program

 Missouri Environmental Public Health Tracking (EPHT) is a program within the Missouri Department of Health and Senior Services and funded by the Centers for Disease Control and Prevention.
-EPHT is part of a larger initiative to establish Environmental Public Health Tracking systems at the national and state levels.
+EPHT is part of a network of people and information systems which delivers a core set of health, exposure, and hazards data, information summaries and tools to enable analysis, visualization and reporting of insights drawn from data.
+Those insights are intended to help data drive actions and improve community health.

 Environmental Public Health Tracking